lirond101/kandula-project/README.md

     6.3.
 Configure k8s cloud - (k8s plugin for jenkins is already installed see here for installed plugins - https://github.com/lirond101/kandula-project/blob/vpc/infrastructure/jenkins/controller/jenkins-plugins.txt)
         6.3.1.
 Jenkins URL: http://<your-domain>/jenkins
         6.3.2.
 Jenkins tunnel: jenkins-svc.jenkins.svc.cluster.local:50000
         6.3.3.
-Credentials - K8s jenkins service account -use the JWT which ./setup from step 4 outputs. #TODO add the type of credentials.
+Credentials of secret text - K8s jenkins service account -use the JWT which ./setup from step 4 outputs.
     6.4.
 Store credentials for Jenkins pipeline:
         6.4.1.
 Dockerhub  - username / password.
         6.4.2.
 Github - SSH key - generate key pair and store here its private part and on Github at SSH and GPG store the public part.
             6.4.2.1 - Go to global credentials and update the github known keys - I prefer to choose "provide it manually" and put there the response of:
             ```shell script